ppy/osu-wiki/news/2019-03-31-beatmap-spotlights-winter-2018.md

 This map is absolutely worth of being called official content, since it includes high effort mapping skills such as amazing control of contrast between sections, climatic tension, advanced slider velocity changes and hitsounding, the latter being absent of most osu!taiko beatmaps.

-Impulse is a dreamy journey through a futuristic utopia, with calm, high spaced notes falling into interesting drum beats, playing a lot with rhythm variance and clever usage of drumrolls, beatifully executed along with synth hitsounded big note ornaments.
+Impulse is a dreamy journey through a futuristic utopia, with calm, high spaced notes falling into interesting drum beats, playing a lot with rhythm variance and clever usage of drumrolls, beautifully executed along with synth hitsounded big note ornaments.

 1/3?
 1/4?
 1/6?
 1/8?
 This map features them all!
 As we go deeper into this atmosphere of textures, we find ourselves falling progressively into a more difficult, technical style of mapping: The track goes on, but it doesn't get any boring, it just gets better and better...

 Saying any more about this map could be considered an spoiler, so how about you give it a try?
-Trust us, it won't dissapoint you!
+Trust us, it won't disappoint you!

 [![](/wiki/shared/news/2019-03-31-beatmap-spotlights-winter-2018/taiko/epimerization.jpg)](https://osu.ppy.sh/beatmapsets/754062)